stevector-streaming/dtp/readme.md

 ```

 #### `git_user_name`

 The name to be used with the Git commit that will be pushed to Pantheon.
-This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git Repo"
+This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git repo.

 ```yml
    default: "GitHub Action Automation"
 ```

 #### `git_user_email`
 The email address to be used with the Git commit that will be pushed to Pantheon.
-This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git Repo
+This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git repo.

 ```yml
    default: "GitHubAction@example.com"
 ```

 #### `git_commit_message`
 A custom commit message to be used with the Git commit that will be pushed to Pantheon.
 Leaving this Action parameter blank will result in a generic commit message being used.
-This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git Repo
+This value is not used on newer 'eVCS' sites for which there is no Pantheon-provided Git repo.

 ```yml
    default: ""